blackjetrock/dumper_m3780/README.md

 computer ROM and I got a dump that matched Sean's ecxept for the last few bytes which are, I think, unused values.

+I then dumped the ROM from a device out of an HP82143 printer.
+The Boris

 Links
 =====